 Determine the max amount you are willing to contribute to a college education.

 2. Predict Cost-The price listed on college websites is the sticker price.
 Colleges can discount the sticker price for a variety of reasons.
 Not all students pay the same price at the same college.
 It is like being on an airplane.
 Not everyone pays the same amount of money for the seats on the same airplane.
 There are calculators designed to help you predict the cost.
 EFC (Expected Family Contribution) calculators show you how much you may be expected to contribute to college.
 There are Net Price Calculators (NPC) that help you predict the price at a specific college.
-The FAFSA4caster can help you predict what your EFC will be.
-You can also go to the college websites and look on the financial aid page.
+You can go to college websites and look on the financial aid page.
 Colleges are required to have a Net Price Calculator.
-This calculator will help you estimate what you may be expected to pay at that particular college after considering what scholarships and grants you may receive.
+This calculator will help you estimate what you may be expected to pay at that particular college.

 3. Compare Salary to Debt-If you or your student is going to borrow money for college, consider what your salary will be compared to the loan debt you will have.
 Use a loan repayment calculator to determine how much you will be expected to pay every month compared to your monthly income.
 Think about the expenses you will have for a car, gas, housing, and food, and make a budget.

 4. Merit Aid-Look for colleges where you or your student will receive merit aid.